 12. (1) The Minister may dissolve the Board if—

-(a) the Board is unable to perform its duties in terms of this Act or on the grounds of mismanagement;
+(a) the Board is unable to perform its duties in terms of this Act or on the grounds of mismanagement; or

 (b) there is a breakdown in the relationship amongst the members of the Board, which renders the continued effective functioning of the Board impossible.